nicklalone/CIST_2500/09_Inferencing_Multi_Variances/day1-2.md

 And from that, we can use this formula to seed the value of our sample statistic of -1.833.
 That is: d-bar - 1.833(13.025/3.1622) or d-bar-1.833(4.11).
 Interpreting this, we can make a claim that d-bar - 7.53363 or take our mean difference and slap it in there, -13.1 + 7.533 or that our critical value of -1.833 corresponds to a value of -5.567lbs lost needs to be expected at a .05 level.

+* Write it out.

+For the above, we could write something like:

+> We reject the null hypothesis (H<sub>o</sub>) that the mean of the before/after weight differences is zero.
+The test statistic and *d* are both beyond t<sub>crit</sub> for df = 9.
+Therefore based on this data it appears the diet works.